Microsoft 365 plugin

 SharePoint: Active Files

 Get the total number of files across all sites and the number of active files.
-A file (user or system) is considered active if been saves, synced, modified or shared within a specific time period.
+A file (user or system) is considered active if it has been saved, synced, modified, or shared within the specified time period.

 SharePoint: Active Sites